 - Innovation Grants focus on fresh and novel approaches to instruction and related areas.
 We are particularly interested in interdisciplinary projects that blend content areas (science, technology, expressive arts, etc.) with language and literacy learning.

-- These grants are open to all not-for-profit ABE programs in Massachusetts, with a focus on Greater Boston.
+- These grants are open to all not-for-profit ABE programs in Massachusetts.
 Not- for-profit includes community-based programs, public school adult programs, prison programs, and unions.
 Please contact us if you are unsure of your status.

 - Up to $5,000 may be provided for the development and trial of innovative resources and practices potentially promising to the ABE field.
 Examples of past innovation grants include ESOL Through Gardening and Digital Memoir Project for lmmigrant Seniors Residing in Public Housing.

 - Program Strengthening Grants focus on the strengthening of individual programs that are under-resourced.
 We are particularly interested in funding grants that will help programs stabilize and begin to grow their services.